aprilissy/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML means using elements that describe the meaning of the content in your html layout.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: inline --- doesn't allow you to set width. does not start a new line, and only takes up necessary width.

+display: block --- allows you to set width. starts on a new line, takes up full width

 3. What are the 4 areas of the box model?

+The four areas of the box model are:
+    1. Content
+    2. Padding
+    3. Border
+    4. Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+In flexbox, the ```align-items: center``` property works on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable for a dev team because it allows you to work on a project simultaneously, maintain verson control so you have a record of what has been done and can revert back if needed, and see/accept others changes.
+Finally, it allows these changes by individuals and teams to be merged back into one source project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.